SkeldJS/Hindenburg/pages/Plugins/guides/new-roles.md

 The _outgoing filter_ `PresetFilter.GameDataUpdates` is used to prevent the Jester's cosmetics and tagged name from being updated on the other players' screens.

-> Reading the page on {@page Player Perspectives} is recommended here.
+> Reading the page on {@page ../advanced/player-perspectives.md} is recommended here.

 ### Setting the cosmetics
 Still in your `onSetRole` method, we can simply get the jesters' player in the room and set all of their cosmetics using SkeldJS' API.